Artist's Statement

 I like art that has lots of meaning on more than one level, that has multiplicitous intentions, that deploys more than one strategy, or that juxtaposes more than one frame of mind.
 And I like art that shows or does something new.
 I also like art that addresses aspects of life that are challenging or difficult, whether emotionally, intellectually, or otherwise.

-I want my art to address many kinds of issues — perception and cognition; individual identity and motivation; social, economic, and political interactions and complicities within systems large and small; transformation and mortality, among others.
+In the past, I've been interested in a number of issues – perception and cognition; individual identity and motivation; how we define "good" (whether moral or qualitative); social, economic, and political interactions and complicities within systems large and small; transformation and mortality, among others.